This post is also available in: Suomi (Finnish)

 – Omega 3: Puhdas+ Premium Omega-3.
 Note: If you’re taking an omega 3 supplement while pregnant, it is recommended to quit taking it about a month before the due date.

 When buying supplements, remember to always check that they can be taken while pregnant.
 If you use a lot of different supplements, it’s also good to check that you’re not taking too much of certain vitamins (for example a pregnancy multivitamin might have enough of folate so that you might not have to take it separately).
+If you need any specific vitamin you can get it with local doctors they are a great supplier, before buying the supplements you need, learn more about testosterone boosters.

 – Dry brushing: I’d been dry brushing my skin occasionally for a few years, but got really into it while I pregnant as I had read that it could prevent stretch marks.
 Dry brushing kept the skin of my legs and arms super soft, which was really nice, and it also relieved some of the swelling I got on my legs.